Boss's Day

-Boss's Day (also written Bosses Day or Boss' Day) is generally observed on or around October 16th in the United States.
-It has been pitched as a day for employees to thank their bosses for being kind and fair throughout the year, but some have opposed the concept as nothing more than a meaningless Hallmark Holiday, as well as placing unfair pressure on employees to kowtow to managers who earn more than they do while exercising power over them.
+Boss's Day (also written Bosses Day or Boss' Day) is generally observed on October 16 in the United States.
+It has been pitched as a day for employees to thank their bosses for being kind and fair throughout the year.
+It has been described as a Hallmark Holiday and has been criticized as being unnecessary and meaningless, while pressuring to employees due to the power dynamic that exists in workplaces.

 History

 Patricia Bays Haroski registered "National Boss' Day" with the U.S. Chamber of Commerce in 1958.
-She was working as a secretary for State Farm Insurance Company in Deerfield, Illinois for her father, at the time and chose October 16, which was her father's birthday.
+She was working as a secretary for State Farm Insurance Company in Deerfield, Illinois for her father at the time and chose October 16, which was her father's birthday.

-The purpose of designating a special day in the workplace is to show the appreciation for her bosses she thought they deserved.
+The purpose was to show the appreciation for her bosses she thought they deserved.
 This was also a strategy to attempt to improve intra-office relationships between managers and their employees.
-Haroski believed that young employees sometimes did not understand the hard work and dedication that their supervisors put into their work and the challenges they faced.
+Haroski believed young employees sometimes did not understand the hard work and dedication that their supervisors put into their work and the challenges they faced.
 Four years later, in 1962, Illinois Governor Otto Kerner backed Haroski's registration and officially proclaimed the day.

 Hallmark Cards did not offer a Boss' Day card for sale until 1979.
 It increased the size of its National Boss' Day line by 28 percent in 2007.